Textron Tower

 The Textron Tower, formerly the Old Stone Tower, is a modern skyscraper in downtown Providence, Rhode Island.
 It is the world headquarters of Textron.
 At 311 ft, the Textron Tower stands as the 5th-tallest building in the city and the state.

 Architecture

 The Textron Tower was designed by Shreve, Lamb & Harmon, architects of the Empire State Building.
 The structure is set back some from the building line and raised above the street on a podium.
 The first story is marbled sheathed and serves as a base for the concrete-grid curtain wall.
 The building features deep reveals attached to a reinforced concrete frame and is clad with deeply exposed aggregate precast panels.

-The structure was included in a 2020 Business Insider article entitled The ugliest skyscraper in every state.
+The structure was included in a 2020 Business Insider article entitled The ugliest skyscraper in every state, adding that its "grid-like exterior is reminiscent of prison architecture."